On Securing MAC Layer Broadcast Signals Against Covert Channel Exploitation in 5G, 6G & Beyond: Acknowledgments

-\section{\uppercase{Acknowledgments}}
+\section{Acknowledgments}

-I would like to thank these individuals at Keysight Technologies who assisted with disclosure and presentation of this work: Chuck McAuley for presentation at \cite{defcontalk2}, Befekadu Mengesha and Lucal Mapelli for PoC implementation in \cite{defcontalk2}\cite{cvd}, Pete Marsico for technical editing, and finally Steve McGregory and Chris Moore for supporting this research.
+We would like to thank these individuals at Keysight Technologies Inc. who assisted with disclosure and presentation of this work: Chuck McAuley for presentation at \cite{defcontalk2}, Befekadu Mengesha and Lucal Mapelli for PoC implementation in \cite{defcontalk2}\cite{cvd}, Pete Marsico for technical editing, and finally Steve McGregory and Chris Moore for supporting this research.